fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 Our code is simply setting up a Fastify server with a few routes:

-- we're setting a `/ping` route that specifies whether the service is ready or not to serve requests by checking if the `magicKey` has been set up
+- a `/ping` route that specifies whether the service is ready or not to serve requests by checking if the `magicKey` has been set up
-- we're setting a `/webhook endpoint for our provider to reach back to us when they're ready to share the `magicKey`.
+- a `/webhook` endpoint for our provider to reach back to us when they're ready to share the `magicKey`.
 The `magicKey` is, then, saved into the previously set decorator on the `fastify` object
-- we're, finally, a catchall `/v1*` route to simulate what would have been customer-initiated requests.
+- a catchall `/v1*` route to simulate what would have been customer-initiated requests.
 These requests rely on us having a valid `magicKey`

 The `provider.js` file, simulating actions of an external provider, is as